downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 User name="<kbd>admin</kbd>" and Password="<kbd>admin</kbd>".

-On the home page you can find some basic statistics on the ActiveMQ broker.
-In addition there are a number of menus that allow you to explore the different configuration items (queues, topics, connections, …) of the broker.
+On the homepage, you can find some basic statistics on the ActiveMQ broker.
+Also, there are some menus that allow you to explore the different configuration items (queues, topics, connections, …) of the broker.

 <img src="{{ site.url }}/assets/images/posts/development/messaging/apache-activemq-admin-console.png" alt="apache activemq admin console">